DonXavis/chatGPT-sprint-1023/capstone_project/OpenAI AudioInsightAPI Documentation.md

 4. Usage Example
 Analyzing Audio Files

-Use the provided Jupyter Notebook cells to analyze audio files.
+Utilize the provided Jupyter Notebook cells to analyze audio files.
 The code includes functions for displaying audio controls, transcribing audio, and evaluating sentiment.
 5. Conclusion

-The OpenAI API provides powerful capabilities for audio analysis and natural language processing.
-This documentation serves as a guide for integrating the API into your Jupyter Notebook projects.
+The OpenAI Audio Analysis API provides powerful capabilities for audio analysis and natural language processing.
+This documentation serves as a guide for seamlessly integrating the API into your Jupyter Notebook projects.
 For more details and advanced usage, refer to the official OpenAI API documentation.